-Need for Knee Walls in Basement
+Need for Knee Walls in a Basement

 A leaking basement and cracked foundation is a risky situation.

-If you have a leaky or flooded basement or a cracked foundation then a knee wall can be a good solution.
+If you have a leaky or flooded basement or a cracked foundation, then a knee wall can be a good solution.

-Cracked or bowed basement walls are a sign of damaged basement walls and need immediate action to avoid any further structural damage.
+Additionally, cracked or bowed basement walls are a sign of damaged basement walls and need immediate action to avoid any further structural damage.

-If you have a poor drainage system around your home then this situation can get aggravated.
+If you have a poor drainage system around your home, then this situation can get aggravated.

 When soil absorbs water, it expands and creates lateral pressure on basement walls.
-Most old basement walls are not designed to withstand lateral pressure and this causes deterioration.
+Most old basement walls are not designed to withstand lateral pressure, and this causes deterioration.

-Basement knee walls are important for walkout basements which are more prone to flooding.
+Additionally, basement knee walls are important for walkout basements which are more prone to flooding.

-Sometimes the soil around a home can be super absorbent.
+Also, the soil around a home can be super absorbent.
 It absorbs water heavily and expands abnormally.